bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/zeno-of-elea.md

 **Zeno of Elea** was a Greek philosopher famous for posing so-called paradoxes which challenged mathematicians' view of the real world for many centuries.

 ### Mathematical Profile (Excerpt):
-* We certainly know that he was a philosopher, and he is said to have been the son of Teleutagoras.
 * The main source of our knowledge of Zeno comes from the dialogue Parmenides written by Plato.
 * Zeno was a pupil and friend of the philosopher Parmenides and studied with him in Elea.
 * The Eleatic School, one of the leading pre-Socratic schools of Greek philosophy, had been founded by Parmenides in Elea in southern Italy.